datacarpentry/astronomy-python/_episodes/03-motion.md

 ## Transform back

-Remember that we selected data from a rectangle of coordinates in the `GD1` frame, then transformed them to ICRS when we constructed the query.
+Remember that we selected data from a rectangle of coordinates in the `GD1Koposov10` frame, then transformed them to ICRS when we constructed the query.
 The coordinates in `results` are in ICRS.

-To plot them, we will transform them back to the `GD1` frame;
+To plot them, we will transform them back to the `GD1Koposov10` frame;
 that way, the axes of the figure are aligned with the orbit of GD-1, which is useful for two reasons:

-* By transforming the coordinates, we can identify stars that are likely to be in GD-1 by selecting stars near the centerline of the stream, where $\phi_2$ is close to 0.
+* By transforming the coordinates, we can identify stars that are likely to be in GD-1 by selecting stars near the centerline of the stream, where φ<sub>2</sub> is close to 0.

-* By transforming the proper motions, we can identify stars with non-zero proper motion along the $\phi_1$ axis, which are likely to be part of GD-1.
+* By transforming the proper motions, we can identify stars with non-zero proper motion along the φ<sub>1</sub> axis, which are likely to be part of GD-1.

-To do the transformation, we'll put the results into a `SkyCoord` object.
-In a previous lesson we created a `SkyCoord` object like
+To do the transformation, we will put the results into a `SkyCoord` object.
+In a previous episode, we created a `SkyCoord` object like
 this:

 ~~~